JoseLuisSR/springboot-activemq/point-to-point/producer/README.md

 * Jackson library is to convert objects to/from Json and send like text on a message.

 * Lombok is to build getter and setter methods automatically.It is not a dependency for Spring Boot & ActiveMQ.
+  You can write getter and setter methods instead.

 * Swagger to build Swagger file of the RestFUL end-points.